Jordan1819/Light-Vs-Dark-Themes/README.md

 ## 🎯 Research Goal

-The purpose of this project is to **evaluate whether dark mode or light mode impacts reading comprehension speed and accuracy**.
+The purpose of this project is to **evaluate whether dark mode or light mode impacts reading comprehension, speed, and accuracy**.

 ---